Maryland Congressional District Map

 Click here to download, print, complete, and then mail, email, or fax your Vote-By-Mail / Absentee Ballot Application from the Maryland State Board of Elections website today!

-*PLEASE NOTE: The application form is for all elections that were to be held in 2020.
+*PLEASE NOTE: The application form is for all elections that were to be held in 2024.

 *In Section 3 of the application form, choose “Presidential General.”

-*In Section 6, choose ballot delivery by U.S. Mailwhich will include a postage-paid envelope for returning the ballot.
+*In Section 6, choose ballot delivery by U.S. Mail, which will include a postage-paid envelope for returning the ballot.
 Voters who choose Internet or Fax delivery will still need to return their ballot by mail or in-person delivery, but will have to print their own ballots, provide their own envelope, and affix the required postage.
 In addition, ballots downloaded by voters cannot be scanned when received by the Board of Elections, but must be transferred manually to a ballot that can be scanned by a bi-partisan team of election judges.

 Mail, email, or fax your completed and signed ballot application form to: